martinklepsch/tenzing/README.md

 ### Why Boot

-In contrast to Leiningen Boot offers a clear strategy when it comes to composing complex build processes such as compiling stylesheets and javascript whenever a relevant file changes.
+In contrast to Leiningen Boot offers a clear strategy when it comes to composing multi-step build processes such as compiling stylesheets and javascript whenever a relevant file changes.

 Many Leinigen plugins come with an `auto` task that allows similar